Mageswaran-G/jira-performance-analysis/README.md

 # Jira Performance Analysis | Power BI

 ## Overview
-This project looks at Jira ticket data to understand delivery issues across teams.
+This project analyzes Jira ticket data to identify why delivery is delayed and where execution breaks down.
+The analysis shows consistent delays driven by poor planning and unclear ownership.

+## Key Insight
+High delay rate is mainly driven by missing due dates and unclear ownership across teams.

 The goal was simple:
 - Find why tasks are getting delayed